SkillfulPainter/gaussian_data_extractor/README.md

 | **Gaussian Output** | `n-**.log`     | Output log for the isolated cation. |

 ### 2. Configuration & Experimental Data (`data.xlsx`)
 You also need to provide an Excel file named **`data.xlsx`** in the same directory.
-This file serves two purposes: providing the experimental target variable (for regression) and configuration for steric calculations.
+This file serves two purposes: providing the experimental target variable (for regression) and configuration for Sterimol calculations.

 #### **Required Data Format**